openhab/org.openhab.binding.zwave/doc/qubino/zmnhvd_0_0.md

 {% include base.html %}

 # ZMNHVD Flush Dimmer 0-10V
-This describes the Z-Wave device *ZMNHVD*, manufactured by *Goap* with the thing type UID of ```qubino_zmnhvd_00_000```.
+This describes the Z-Wave device *ZMNHVD*, manufactured by *[Goap](http://www.qubino.com/)* with the thing type UID of ```qubino_zmnhvd_00_000```.

-The device is in the category of Wall Switch, defining Any device attached to the wall that controls a binary status of something, for ex. a light switch.
+The device is in the category of *Wall Switch*, defining Any device attached to the wall that controls a binary status of something, for ex. a light switch.

+The ZMNHVD does not permanently listening for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.
+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-# Overview
+## Overview

+No device information is provided in the database.
+Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/363) to improve the documentation.

 ## Channels